RunestoneInteractive/thinkcspy/_sources/WebApps/07-InputForABottleWebApplication.rst

 This would retrieve the values 'bottle' and 'Submit' from the query string and store them, respectively, in ``q`` and ``go``.

-Here is an ehanced version of the original bottlehello.py program that gets the user's name from the query string and uses it to greet the user:
+Here is an enhanced version of the original bottlehello.py program that gets the user's name from the query string and uses it to greet the user:

 .. sourcecode:: python